criscoello/MHD-Solver/README.md

 ### Basic Simulation

-Run the simulation with default parameters:
+Run the simulation with default parameters.

 This will generate a video file `magnetic_reconnection.mp4` showing the evolution of the current density and magnetic field topology.

 ### Configuration

-Edit `config.py` to modify simulation parameters:
+Edit `config.py` to modify simulation parameters.

 ### Custom Initial Conditions